lanjennywang999999-netizen/Bank-Credit-Card-Analysis/README.md

 # Bank-Credit-Card-Portfolio-P&L-Analysis

 ## Project Overview

-This project analyzes the financial performance of a simulated credit card portfolio to identify the key drivers of profitability, revenue leakage, customer behavior, and credit risk.

-Using SQL, Power BI, Python, and Excel, the analysis evaluates how different card products, customer segments, spending patterns, and delinquency levels impact overall portfolio performance.
-The project provides data-driven recommendations to improve profitability while reducing operational and credit risk.
+This BI project is to demonstrate the performance of a simulated bank credit card dataset from financial perspective, pricing perspective, risk management perspective and R&D perspective.
+It not only displays each key metric and also identify the key contributor(s) to profitability and loss using product, customer, merchant detail, and spending pattern etc. Besides, a research literature is reviwed and artificial neural network is adopted in the default data model for next default prediction.
+Finally, a data-driven approach is provided to address real world business problems.

 ## Business Problem

-A retail bank has experienced steady growth in credit card customers and transaction volume, but overall profitability has not improved at the same pace.
-Rising cashback expenses, reward costs, fee waivers, and customer delinquency are reducing portfolio returns.

-Management wants to answer the following questions:

-* Which card products generate the highest profitability?
+Commercial bank experienced increased cash flow stress; the transaction volumes and # of cardholders are increasing steadily, offseting the cashback expenses, rewards costs, fee waivers, and delinquency.
+All the evidences point to an imbalanced growth between overall revenue and portfilio returns.

+Management asks:
-* Which revenue sources contribute the most?
+* Which income cateogory drives the revenue most?
-* Where is revenue leaking?
+* Where is the revenue leakage?
-* Which customer segments are most profitable?
+* Which cohorts are most profitablity?
+* Which state/city has most/lowest profitability?
-* How does delinquency affect profitability?
+* How does default payment affect the profitability?
-* Which customers should be retained, upgraded, or monitored?
+* What is probability of default payment in a future state?
+* From risk management, can we group all the customers into three categories: Worthy Retained, Ongoing Monitored, Red flagged?

-## Project Objectives
+## Analysis break-down and Objectives (TBA)
 * Analyze overall portfolio profitability.
 * Identify major revenue and cost drivers.
 * Measure revenue leakage from cashback, rewards, and fee waivers.